JanGerritSchulz/PAIReD_jet_tagging/README.md

 ## Information on the produced PAIReD jet files
 This framework enables the production of PAIReD jet files.
 Those are ROOT files containing a list of PAIReD jets, meaning each entry is one PAIReD jet.
 A summary on the stored variables and MC information can be found in the [PAIReD file content overview](./PAIReD_Data_Production/PFNano_to_PAIReD/notes/PAIReD_ROOT_file_content.md).
 This includes the definition of the labels and some selections on the seed AK4 jets used for building the PAIReD jets.

+## Pre-trained PAIReD taggers
+You can find a number of pre-trained PAIReD taggers in [PAIReD_Tagger_Training/trained-models](./PAIReD_Tagger_Training/trained-models/).